Android 13 DP2 is out now, giving Pixels another glimpse at upcoming changes

 We have an easy guide for how to install the Android 13 Developer Previews if you need it.
 However, we strongly recommend against installing any of the Developer Previews on a "daily driver" phone since these early builds can have issues.
 Don't install it if you aren't comfortable troubleshooting issues independently if and when things go wrong.

-We aren't sure what other new features might be lurking inside Android 13 DP2, but keep an eye on our upcoming coverage for more information as changes are dug up.
+We're still digging through everything new inside Android 13 DP2, so keep an eye on our upcoming coverage for more information.

 You can download the new developer preview release at Google's site, with images available for the Pixel 4 series, Pixel 4a series, Pixel 5, Pixel 5a, and Pixel 6 series.